Social Care (Local Sufficiency) and Identification of Carers Bill

 Description

-• Duty to Ensure Sufficient Social Care Support (Section 1): Local authorities must ensure sufficient social care services meet the reasonable needs of disabled people and carers in their area.
+- Duty to Ensure Sufficient Social Care Support (Section 1): Local authorities must ensure sufficient social care services to meet the reasonable needs of disabled people and carers in their area.

-• Duty to Assess Social Care Provision (Section 3): Local authorities must assess social care needs and the sufficiency of services, publishing a strategy for improvement.
+- Duty to Assess Social Care Provision (Section 3): Local authorities must assess social care needs and the sufficiency of services, publishing strategies to improve provision.

-• Health Promotion of Carers (Section 4): Health bodies must promote carers' well-being, identify potential carers, and provide information and support.
+- Health Promotion of Carers (Section 4): Health bodies must promote carer health, identify carers, and provide information and support.

-• Duties Regarding Young Carers (Sections 5 & 6): Local authorities, schools, and further/higher education institutions must identify young carers and provide support.
+- Duties Regarding Young Carers (Sections 5 & 6): Local authorities, schools, and further/higher education institutions must identify and support young carers.

-The bill defines key terms like "carer," "young carer," and "disability," drawing upon existing legislation.
-It also specifies that the Secretary of State can issue guidance and regulations to clarify these duties.
-The bill will amend the Local Authority Social Services Act 1970.
+The bill defines key terms like "carer," "young carer," and "disability," drawing on existing legislation.
+It also allows the Secretary of State to issue guidance and regulations to further define assessment methods and strategies.

 Government Spending